Table of Contents

 The procedure for the dry density determination by the core cutter method involves the following series of steps:

 i.
-The experimental setup of the cylindrical core cutter along with the dolly is first made.
+The experimental setup of the cylindrical core cutter is first made.

 V = Volume of the cutter

-1. The method is relatively fast and simple.
+1. This method is relatively fast and simple.

 2. Core cutter test can be carried out in the natural environment without sampling disturbance.

-3. Core cutter method is highly suitable for the dry density determination of cohesive soil as well as soft, fine-grained soils.
+3. It is highly suitable for the dry density determination of cohesive soil as well as soft, fine-grained soils.

 1. This method is only practicable at places where the surface of the soil is exposed and the cutter can be easily driven.

 2. It is not suitable for cohesionless soil.

 9. Precautions Taken While Performing Core Cutter Method